weedeej/val-token-fetcher/README.md

 # VTACCESS
-Get Bearer AUTH from Client and for use at https://vtools.rf.gd
+Get Bearer AUTH from Client and for Token Method at https://vtools.rf.gd OR http://vtools.eu5.org